Three-parameter deformation of $\mathbb{R}\times S^3$ in the Landau-Lifshitz limit: Introduction

 The mixed-flux deformation and the bi-Yang-Baxter deformation were recently combined into a \emph{three-parameter deformation} \cite{3deformedLagrangian} (see also \cite{Delduc:2014uaa,Delduc:2017fib}).
 However, it is still unknown if the proposed background solves the supergravity equations.
 This question has a non-trivial answer already in the case of the Yang-Baxter deformation of $AdS_5 \times S^5$, where it depends on the fermionic Dynkin diagram used to construct the coset model \cite{Hoare:2018ngg}.
 The same problem is also present in the bi-Yang-Baxter deformation of $AdS_3 \times S^3 \times T^4$ in \cite{Seibold:2019dvf}.
 Nevertheless, this issue does not impede the application of the usual uniform light-cone gauge quantisation procedure \cite{foundations} to construct the tree-level bosonic $S$-matrix associated to this background \cite{3deformedSMatrix}.

 In this article, we will examine the $S$-matrix of the three-parameter deformation of $AdS_3 \times S^3 \times T^4$ from a different perspective.
 Instead of starting from the Hamiltonian associated to the theory in uniform light-cone gauge, we will construct the effective field theory associated to excitations around a BMN vacuum with large angular momentum in the large string tension limit.
 In the case of strings in $\mathbb{R}\times S^5 \subset AdS_5 \times S^5$ this regime provides an effective action whose leading contribution is the same as the one for the classical ferromagnet \cite{Kruczenski:2003gt,Kruczenski:2004kw,Hernandez:2004uw,Stefanski:2004cw,Kruczenski:2004cn}.
-Hence, this limit is usually called Landau-Lifshitz (LL) limit.\footnote{This limit has also been studied for the cases of the mixed-flux \cite{Stepanchuk}, the Yang-Baxter \cite{Kentaroh,Banerjee:2017mpe} and the bi-Yang-Baxter \cite{Wen:2019mgv} deformations of $AdS_3 \times S^3$ .
-However, these articles only focus in the study of classical solutions.} The construction can be generalised to non-compact sectors of the theory \cite{Bellucci:2004qr}, to fermionic degrees of freedom \cite{Hernandez:2004kr,Stefanski:2005tr}, and to sectors containing both \cite{Bellucci:2005vq,Bellucci:2006bv,Stefanski:2007dp}.
+Hence, this limit is usually called Landau-Lifshitz (LL) limit.\footnote{This limit has also been studied for the cases of beta \cite{Frolov:2005ty}, mixed-flux \cite{Stepanchuk}, Yang-Baxter \cite{Kentaroh,Banerjee:2017mpe} and bi-Yang-Baxter \cite{Wen:2019mgv} deformations of $AdS_3 \times S^3$ .
+However, these articles focus more on classical solutions and the relation between the string theory and spin chain Lagrangians.
+Nevertheless, the effects of the beta deformation on the perturbative quantisation were studied in \cite{Gerotto:2017sat}.} The construction can be generalised to non-compact sectors of the theory \cite{Bellucci:2004qr}, to fermionic degrees of freedom \cite{Hernandez:2004kr,Stefanski:2005tr}, and to sectors containing both \cite{Bellucci:2005vq,Bellucci:2006bv,Stefanski:2007dp}.
 This limit has been studied in such a great detail because it provides a direct link between the string theory action and the spin chain description of single trace operators.
 In addition, this setting allows for the computation of the dispersion relation of excitations around the BMN solution \cite{Minahan:2005mx,Minahan:2005qj} and the $S$-matrix associated to them \cite{Klose:2006dd,Roiban:2006yc} as a series in the string tension.
 Although more complete information on the tree-level $S$-matrix can be obtained from uniform light-cone gauge quantisation, this method provides easier access to information beyond tree-level.
 In particular, the Lagrangian associated to $\mathbb{R}\times S^3 \subset AdS_5 \times S^5$ contains enough information to reconstruct the Heisenberg model $S$-matrix and the low-energy limit of the $S$-matrix of the spin chain of Beisert, Dippel and Staudacher (BDS) \cite{Beisert:2004hm}.
+The factorisation of this $S$-matrix was studied up to second order in \cite{Melikyan:2008cy}.